Singh-OmDev/AI-Government-Scheme-Advisor/README.md

 A web application that helps Indian citizens understand which government schemes they may be eligible for, what documents are required, and how to apply.

 ## Features
-- **AI-Powered Recommendations**: Uses Gemini 1.5 Flash to suggest relevant schemes.
+- **AI-Powered Recommendations**: Uses  Llama 3.3  to suggest relevant schemes.
 - **Simple Language**: Explains eligibility and steps in easy-to-understand English.
 - **Comprehensive Form**: Captures detailed user profile for accurate suggestions.
 - **Filtering**: Filter schemes by type (Central/State) and category.